sarahdobson/publictrustpki-repository/_includes/technical.md

       Does the U.S. Federal Public Trust TLS PKI generate or store the private keys for my certificates on its servers?
     </button>
     <div id="c5" class="usa-accordion-content">
-      No.
-	  <br><br>
-	  The private key is always generated and managed on your server, not by U.S. Federal Public Trust TLS PKI resources.
+      No, never.
+The private keys are always generated and managed on your server.
     </div>
   </li>
 </ul>